Users need to adopt certain devices and best practices in order to reduce bills and conserve energy. For more information check:

 The UAE promotes the use of efficient electrical equipment.
 It launched an efficiency-labelling scheme for window and split-unit air-conditioning systems, eliminating highly inefficient units from the market.
 Since July 2014, the UAE has also banned the import of inefficient incandescent light bulbs.
 The scheme is expected to cut energy use by 500MW per year.

-National conservation campaign:
+National conservation campaign

 Under the theme, ‘Save to sustain’ MOEI launched the National Energy Conservation campaign to raise the public awareness and knowledge of electricity and water conservation.
 The campaign targets students, families, employees, workers and tourists.
 It focuses on energy efficiency on buildings, transport, manufacturing and agriculture sectors.
 Read more about the National conservation campaign (PDF, 980 KB)